MuSiQue: Multihop Questions via Single-hop Question Composition: Experimental Setup

 \subsection{Human Performance}

-We perform a randomized human experiment to establish comparable and fair human performance on \hpqa, \twowiki, and \dataans.
-We sample 125 questions from each dataset, combine them into a single set, shuffle this set, and obtain 5 annotations of answer span and supporting paragraphs for each instance.
-Our interface lists all context paragraphs and makes them easily searchable and sortable with interactive text-overlap-based search queries \ref{fig:validation-annotation-interface}.
-The interface includes a tutorial with 3 examples of question, supporting paragraphs, and answer from each dataset.
+Apart from assessing the human performance level on \ma, as discussed in \S\ref{sec:dataset-quality}, we also obtain human performance on \hq and \tw.
+For a fair comparison, we use the same crowdsourcing workers, annotation guidelines, and interface across the 3 datasets.
+We sample 125 questions from each dataset, shuffle them all into one set, and obtain 3 annotations per question for answer and support.

-We crowdsourced this task on Amazon Mechanical Turk.\footnote{\url{https://www.mturk.com}} For the qualification round ($25 \times 3 \times 5$ annotations), we allowed only workers with master-qualification and selected workers who had more than 75 AnsF1 and more than 75 SuppF1 on all datasets.
-Only these 5 workers were allowed in rest of the annotation.
+To select the workers, we ran a qualification round where each worker was required to identify answer and support for at least 25 questions.
+We then selected workers who had more than 75 An and Sp scores on all datasets.
+7 out of 15 workers were qualified for rest of the validation.

-We should note that \twowiki did not report human scores and \hpqa reported human scores which aren't a fair comparison to models.
-This is because humans in \hpqa were shown question and only the two correct supporting paragraphs to answer the question, whereas models are expected to reason over the full context (including 8 additional distracting paragraphs).
-In our setup, we put the same requirements on human as on models, making human vs.\ model comparison more accurate.
-Moreover, since we've shuffled our instances and used the same pool of workers, we can also compare human-scores across the 3 datasets.

-We compute two human performance scores: \textbf{Human-Majority} -- most common annotated answer and support (in case of a tie, one is chosen at random), and \textbf{Human Upper Bound} -- the answer and support prediction that maximizes the score.
-The human-scores reported in \hpqa are based on Human Upper Bound.